 ABOUT LSA

 Every year, the LSA recognizes great achievements in the field of Law and Society.
 Each award has a Prize Committee that reviews nominations and selects winners.
 An LSA membership is required to submit an awards nomination.
-Nominations for 2023 awards are currently open, and will close on January 10th.
+Nominations for 2024 awards are closed.

 PRIZE